iPhone XR Battery life – Excellent endurance

 Why buy the iPhone XR?

 Some might argue the screen lacks a high resolution.
 While they’re not wrong, the display here is still nice and colourful.
-And if you do value the screen over everything else, then you can pay the extra £250/$250 to pick up the iPhone XS.
+The camera also isn’t as good as the dual-lens array on the iPhone 11.

 For a similar price, there are plenty of competing Android phones.
-The OnePlus 6T lacks the camera prowess of the XR, yet it costs just £499/$519 and comes with 128GB storage.
-There’s also the Pixel 3, which is cheaper than the XR in the UK (£739), but pricier in the US ($799).
+The OnePlus 7T lacks the camera prowess of the XR, yet it’s expected to come in cheaper and with 128GB storage.
+There’s also the Pixel 3A, which is cheaper than the XR and has a better camera.

 But if you’re on the lookout for an iPhone and don’t want to completely break the bank, then this is the one to go for.